Discover the Great Outdoors: 27 Epic Road Trips From Tulsa

 18. Mount Magazine State Park

-• Location: Paris, Arkansas
+- Location: Paris, Arkansas

-• Mount Magazine State Park from Tulsa: 219 miles ~ roughly 3 hours and 50 minutes
+- Mount Magazine State Park from Tulsa: 219 miles ~ roughly 3 hours and 50 minutes

-Tell all of your friends you are going to Paris – Paris, Arkansas, that is!
+Tell all of your friends you are going to Paris – Paris, Arkansas, that is.

-Be sure to stop in the town of Paris to see the recreation of the Paris, France Lovelock Bridge as the Lovelock Fence.
+Be sure to stop in the little town of Paris to see the recreation of the Paris, France Lovelock Bridge as the Lovelock Fence.

 19. Buffalo National River

-• Location: Ponca, Arkansas
+- Location: Ponca, Arkansas

-• Buffalo National River from Tulsa: 167 miles ~ roughly 3 hours
+- Buffalo National River from Tulsa: 167 miles ~ roughly 3 hours

-Buffalo National River is a National Park Service Site known as America’s First National River.
-It is one of the few undammed rivers in the US.
+Buffalo National River is a National Park Service site known as America’s First National River.
+It is one of the few undammed rivers in the U.S.

 Buffalo National River is a fantastic place for outdoor recreation.
 Visitors can fish, float the river, camp, and hike miles of trails.
-Unfortunately, the cell phone reception can be non-existent in the area, so be sure to download trail maps for offline use.
+It is my favorite national park.

 20. Whitaker Point

-• Location: Kingston, Arkansas
+- Location: Kingston, Arkansas

-• Whitaker Point from Tulsa: 170 miles ~ about 3 hours and 22 minutes
+- Whitaker Point from Tulsa: 170 miles ~ about 3 hours and 22 minutes

 Plan an easy road trip from Tulsa to hike one of the most famous hikes in Arkansas – Whitaker Point Trail (a.k.a.
 Hawksbill Crag).